igormironchik/qt-widgets-on-real-example/chapter01/frame-on-tape.md

 We just changing a frame's style to indicate that this frame is currently selected.

-And implementation of the class is so simple that even doesn't need any comments.
+And the implementation of the class is so simple that even doesn't need any comments.

 ```
 FrameOnTape::FrameOnTape( const QImage & img, int counter, QWidget * parent )